spinicist/QUIT/Docs/SSFP.md

 ## qi_ssfp_ellipse

 The most important result of Xiang & Hoff's Geometric Solution paper was that the SSFP signal equation can be expressed as an ellipse in the complex-plane.
 Shcherbakova built on this and showed it was possible to recover the ellipse parameters \(G, a, b\) from at least six phase-increments.
-They then proceeded it was possible to recover \(T_1 & T_2\) from the ellipse parameters.
+They then proceeded to recover \(T_1 & T_2\) from the ellipse parameters.
 This utility calculates the ellipse parameters, and `qi_ssfp_planet` then processes those parameters to calculate \(T_1 & \T_2\)

 ![SSFP Ellipse Parameters](ellipse.png)